Jonny Campbell (soccer)

-Jonathan David Ward Campbell (born September 24, 1991) is an American professional soccer player who plays as a center-back for Indonesian Championship club Adhyaksa.
+Jonathan David Ward Campbell (born September 24, 1991) is an American professional soccer player who plays as a center-back for Kirivong Sok Sen Chey.

 Early life and education

 Campbell grew up in Johnson City, Tennessee.
 His grandmother and father are major influences in his life.
 His father owns a well-known music store in Johnson City, Campbell's Morrell Music.

 While playing a variety of sports throughout his childhood, Campbell developed a love and passion for soccer.

 Playing career

 College and amateur soccer

 Campbell attended Science Hill High School.
 His youth career was spent with the East Tennessee Soccer Federation (ETSF) and FC Alliance between 1999 and 2009 before going on to play four years of college soccer at East Tennessee State University (ETSU), where he won three state titles with his Tennessee club team FC Alliance in 2006, 2007 and 2008.

 At the age of 19, Campbell won his first Atlantic Sun Conference Championship in 2010 with ETSU.
 In his final season, ETSU won the Atlantic Sun Conference championship again, but were eliminated in the first round of the NCAA Tournament in 2013.
 Campbell finished the season with one goal and five assists as a defender.

 While trying to fit into the professional world and pursue his dream of playing soccer for a living, during his college years Campbell had the opportunity to play in the Premier Development League (PDL) for IMG Academy Bradenton from 2012 to 2013.